nicofilliol/BBBCopter/README.md

 ![Motor ESC Wiring Diagram](images/Motor_ESC_Diagram.png)

+**IMPORTANT: Make sure that the BEC of the ESC outputs 5V, otherwise it might damage the Arduino.**

 Depending on the ESC you have, there might be different colors for the three smaller wires in the middle:

 | Color | Alternative Color | Pin |